NIST World Trade Center Disaster Investigation: Collapse of the World Trade Center

-During the September 11 attacks, two jet airliners struck the Twin Towers of the World Trade Center (WTC), one to each tower.
+During the September 11 attacks, two hijacked jet airliners struck the Twin Towers of the World Trade Center (WTC), one to each tower.
 As a result, the two 110 stories-tall skyscrapers collapsed, causing complete destruction to the entire WTC complex and killing 2,763 people.
 The South Tower collapsed at 9:59 a.m.
-(EDT) after burning for approximately 56 minutes.
+Eastern Daylight Time after burning for approximately 56 minutes.
 29 minutes later, the North Tower collapsed having burned for 102 minutes.
 When the North Tower collapsed, debris fell on the nearby 7 World Trade Center, damaging it and starting fires that burned for almost seven hours, compromising the building's structural integrity.
-Seven World Trade Center collapsed at 5:21 p.m.
-(EDT).
+7 World Trade Center collapsed at 5:21 p.m.

-The collapse of the World Trade Center buildings on September 11, 2001 was unprecedented; never before had a steel-framed multi-story building suffered a complete collapse as a result of fire.
+The collapse of the World Trade Center was unprecedented; never before had a steel-framed multi-story building suffered a complete collapse as a result of fire.
 In the immediate aftermath, knowledgeable structural engineers began providing a range of explanations in an attempt to help the public understand these tragic events.
 However, a coordinated effort would need to be organized to investigate and analyze the complex series of events that led to each collapse.